bogdan-calapod/bogdan-calapod.github.io/content/posts/edit-bash-command.md

 Hitting the above keys will open your default editor (check `echo $EDITOR` to see which is it) with the command.
 Save it, close it and your edits will be available in your shell.

 There are many times when we have a long unwieldy command that we would like to edit somewhere in the middle, or reword part of it.
+For example, this helps **_a lot_** when copying requests from the browser using the `Copy as cURL` command and then further editing the request parameters before sending.
 This helps you quickly change what you want to do, all in the comfort of your editor.